🎯 What is prompt engineering?

 - [ ] Constraints (length, tone, what not to do)

-- [ ] Quality criteria made explicit
+- [ ] Explicit Quality criteria

-🚀 Where to Start Concretely
+🚀 Where to start concretely

 - Write your first RCTF prompt following the framework

-- Save your best prompts for reuse
+- Save your best prompts to reuse them

 - Explore advanced techniques: Chain-of-Thought, Few-Shot, Tree-of-Thought (see our dedicated article)